Glencoe Dethatching Lawn Services

 Glencoe’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown & East Glencoe: Oldest lawns, heavy Drummer silty clay loam, high compaction, mature tree canopy (reduced sunlight, slow thatch decomposition), proximity to Lake Michigan and forest preserves, frequent waterlogging in spring.
+- Historic Downtown & Ravine Districts: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent moss and disease issues.

-- West Glencoe (Post-WWII Suburbs): 50-70 year old lawns, compacted clay soils, moderate tree cover, Kentucky bluegrass dominant, some tall fescue in newer renovations, seasonal high water table.
+- West Glencoe (Post-WWII Suburbs): 1950s-60s homes, poorly drained clay soils, moderate tree cover, Kentucky bluegrass dominance, high compaction from decades of use.

 Glencoe Municipal Ordinances for Landscaping Operations & Equipment Use